TheOdinProject/curriculum/nodeJS/express/deployment.md

 #### Fly.io

-**Can deploy both servers and databases.**
+Can deploy both servers and databases.

-- Fly.io uses a convenient CLI tool for deployment.
+- Fly.io uses a CLI tool for deployment.
-- Pay for what you use with very reasonable rates.
-Each app should cost around $4 per month.
-- $20 a month should be enough to host eight apps (including three apps for free).
+- Paid plans include [free allowances](https://fly.io/docs/about/pricing/#free-allowances), additional resources are billed based on usage with very reasonable rates.
 - Fly.io charges $0.15/GB of RootFS for machines stopped for 30 days.

 ##### Fly.io: Free Plan

-- You can host three apps for free before you need to start paying.
-- Fly.io waives monthly invoices that total less than $5 USD.
-So, although it may look like you are being charged, it's very unlikely that you will exceed $5 and actually have to pay.
+- New customers get a one-time $5 free trial credit to test Fly.io at no cost.
+The free allowances are not applicable during the free trial.
+After the credit has been used, you will be be automatically placed on the $5/month Hobby plan subscription.
+- The longevity of your free trial credit depends on how many resources you consume.
+More complex apps with more traffic may consume the whole free trial credit within a month, whereas simpler apps may last longer.
+- Requires a credit card.

 ##### Fly.io: Links